 The Department of Transportation states that medical marijuana is not considered a valid drug for any employee no matter where the test is being conducted.

 Moreover, with the widespread and growing use of CBD oils, lotions, and other homeopathic cannabidiol supplements, many people also wonder if CBD use will cause them to fail a drug test.
-According to Harvard University, CBD (cannabinol) is technically not the same as THC (tetrahydrocannabinol), the compound in marijuana that generates the euphoric feeling.
+According to Harvard University,14 CBD (cannabinol) is technically not the same as THC (tetrahydrocannabinol), the compound in marijuana that generates a euphoric feeling.
 However, since the Food and Drug Administration (FDA) does not regulate CBD products, there’s no guarantee that the CBD product won’t contain THC, which can cause someone to fail a drug test.

 Can Employers See a Failed Drug Test or Failed DOT Drug Screening?